You can tell a lot about a person from the Fortran they write.

 Tidy code isn’t just about aesthetics; it’s about being able to trust what you’ve built.
 A clear structure, consistent naming, and having a single, obvious location for each piece of logic all reduce the chances of hidden errors.

-Ultimately, coding is no different from any other form of engineering.
+In the end, coding is no different from any other form of engineering.
 You shouldn’t leave things in a state that only you can understand or where correctness relies on memory.
 Instead, you should make your code robust, transparent, and repeatable.